On the Subject of Levenshtein Distance

 Close is further than far if you travel by car.

-- There are ten buttons with digits that you can use to type in your answer, which will be displayed on the bottom display.
+- There are ten buttons with digits that you can use to type in your answer, which will then be displayed on the bottom display.
 This number cannot have more than two digits.

 - Pressing the button with the label "SUB" will solve the module if the number displayed on the bottom display is the correct answer.